SachinAshish/ToolBox-Pro/containers.md

 ### Minio

--  It is the object database used in this application for development purposes.
+-  It is the object database used in this application for development purposes (AWS S3 or S3 from anyother vendor may be used in production).

 -  User-interface exposed at `localhost:9001` for managing the buckets and the objects.